StemVibrations/STEM/docs/tutorials.rst

 time step size is required, otherwise, the calculation will diverge.
 Furthermore, the reduction factor and increase factor are set to 1.0, such that the time step size is constant throughout the simulation.
 Displacement convergence criteria is set to 1.0e-4 for the relative tolerance and 1.0e-12 for the absolute tolerance.
-Newton-Raphson is used as a solving strategy.
+Since the problem is linear elastic, Linear-Newton-Raphson is used as a solving strategy.
 And Newmark is used for the time integration.
-Amgcl is used as a linear solver.
+Cg is used as a linear solver.
 Stresses are not initialised since the "stress_initialisation_type" is set to "NONE".
 Other options are "StressInitialisationType.GRAVITY_LOADING" and "StressInitialisationType.K0_PROCEDURE".
 Since the problem is linear elastic, the stiffness matrix is constant and the mass and damping matrices are constant, defining the matrices as constant will speed up the computation.
-Rayleigh damping is assumed, with a damping coefficient of 0.12 for the stiffness matrix and 0.0001 for the mass matrix.
+Rayleigh damping is assumed, with a damping coefficient of 0.012 for the stiffness matrix and 0.0001 for the mass matrix.

 .. code-block:: python